-Before attempting any service on the pump or motor, disconnect the electrical power to the motor.
+Before attempting any service on the pump or motor, disconnect the electrical power to the pump motor.
 If the pump and motor are to be removed as a unit, note the wiring configuration.
+Use colored or numbered tape to mark the wire connections of the motor and power source, for reconnection.
+If the pump is being used to transfer hot liquid, let the pump and liquid cool before starting disassembly.

-- Disconnect the inlet and outlet piping before unbolting the pump and motor. - Unbolt the motor from the base and remove the unit.
+- Disconnect the inlet and outlet piping before unbolting the pump and motor.
+If the pipes are corroded, use penetrating oil on the threads to aid in removal. - Unbolt the motor from the base and remove the unit.
 All work on the unit should be performed on an elevated workbench whenever possible.